Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 The weight-decomposition of $\f_j'$ is $H_3 \oplus H_3 \oplus H_{-1} \oplus H_{-1},$ thus by formula (\ref{CZindecesOfMorseBottSumbanifolds}) one computes the grading $\mu(B_{1/3,jp})=0.$ Now we compute the gradings of the {\MB } submanifolds $B_{1/3,j^3}$ and $B_{1/3,j^1}.$ We claim that the weight-decompositions of their corresponding fixed loci $\f_j^3$ and $\f_j^1$ are both

-due to the following \textbf{accumulative} argument.
-Assuming the contrary and that there is a weight-space $H_2,$ it then yields a $\C^*$-flowline in the core (as there are no $\Z/2$-torsion points outside of the core) which converges to another fixed set to weight-space $H_{-2}$ (\cref{CorollaryGradientTrajBecomeSpheres}).
-Thus, by $\om_\C$-duality, that fixed set has an $H_4$ weight-space, which again yields a $\C^*$-orbit etc. As the number of components of the fixed locus is finite, this process must stop and we get a contradiction.
-The same would happen if we had assumed that there was a weight-space $H_{k\geq 4}$ in $\f_j^3$ and $\f_j^1.$ Otherwise, assume that $H_3$ is 2-dimensional.
-That would mean that there are more outer\footnote{I.e., points that are outside of the core.} $\Z/3$-torsion points converging to $\f_j^3$ and $\f_j^1,$ so again, a contradiction.
-Thus the weight-decompositions (\ref{weightdecompExampl}) hold, and by \eqref{CZindecesOfMorseBottSumbanifolds} we get
+by the following \textbf{accumulative} argument.
+Suppose there is a weight-space $H_2,$ by contradiction.
+It yields a $\C^*$-flowline in the core (as there are no $\Z/2$-torsion points outside of the core) converging to another fixed set with weight-space $H_{-2}$ (\cref{CorollaryGradientTrajBecomeSpheres}).
+By $\om_\C$-duality, that fixed set has an $H_4$ weight-space, which yields another $\C^*$-orbit etc. As the number of components of the fixed locus is finite, the process must stop yielding a contradiction.
+A similar argument applies, if there were a weight-space $H_{k\geq 4}$ in $\f_j^3$ and $\f_j^1.$ Now assume $H_3$ is 2-dimensional; then there are more outer\footnote{I.e., points that are outside of the core.} $\Z/3$-torsion points converging to $\f_j^3$ and $\f_j^1,$ again a contradiction.
+Thus (\ref{weightdecompExampl}) holds, and by \eqref{CZindecesOfMorseBottSumbanifolds} we get